cireuj12/forthegram/README.md

 * [Future Features to be implemented](#Future-Features-to-be-implemented)

 ## Features
-* A secure User Authentication System that employs both front and back end protection
+* A secure user authentication system that employs both the front and back end.
 * The ability to create, edit and delete Posts that consist of a caption and a photo(stored in AWS)